Ecuadorian Food Guide

 - Top 10 Restaurants in Quito

-*Images courtesy of the Ecuadorian Ministry of Tourism
+*Some images courtesy of the Ecuadorian Ministry of Tourism